 Modifications of the duct system: If hoods and ducts are added to the existing duct system, it is necessary to adjust or "rebalance" the airflow.
-If not properly rebalanced, the system will "self-balance" - typically the airflow will be reduced in the sections that have higher resistance.
+If not properly rebalanced, the system will "self-balance" - typically, the airflow will be reduced in the sections that have higher resistance.
 Reduced airflow will cause particulates to settle out of the air stream and the ducts to plug.

 Particulate traps, settling chambers, or "cleanouts" are not present or used: Frequent cleaning of specific points in the duct network (those that plug first) can reduce the need for a major system cleaning.
 By monitoring the most common trouble spots, the effort needed to maintain the ducts is minimized.
 At locations of rapid or frequent plugging, cleanout or access doors make cleaning much easier.
-See Figure 1.
+See Figure 3.

 Typical Cleanout Door for Duct Network

-It is necessary to measure air flow and static pressures in the duct network on a regular, scheduled basis to be sure the system is working within its design specifications and to troubleshoot any possible problems.
+It is necessary to measure airflow and static pressures in the duct network on a regular, scheduled basis to be sure the system is working within its design specifications and to troubleshoot any possible problems.
 Trained people such as ventilation experts or occupational hygienists using specialized equipment should carry out these measurements.

 - Constant plugging of a duct.
-Tap the duct with a stick to see if it has layers of build-up,
+Tap the duct gently with a stick to see if it has layers of build-up,

 - Damaged ducts (dents, holes).